-On the E-TEC motor, the solenoid control is also influenced by the EMM.
+On the E-TEC engine, the solenoid control is also influenced by the EMM.
 A very small delay is added to obtain the barometric pressure.
 Also, the EMM checks to see if the engine is not already running.
-Due to the very low noise of an E-TEC when running an operator may try to actuate the starter on an already running motor.
+Due to the very low noise of an E-TEC when running an operator may try to actuate the starter on an already running engine.
 This circuit prevents it.
-Because of these additions, if there is a failure in the starting circuit on a FICHT or E-TEC motor, the problem could be in the EMM.
+Because of these additions, if there is a failure in the starting circuit on a FICHT or E-TEC engine, the problem could be in the EMM.

 Additional articles in the REFERENCE section give details about marine wiring color codes and ignition switch wiring.